ComicScrip/reactive-records/DONT_README_YET.md

 and also comes with offline capabilities as it helps you to implement the custom persistence strategies your very special app needs.

-Don't really know how to build a fast, scalable, reliable and resilient data layer ?

-Do you have to deal with many data sources ?

-Tired of having your domain logic spread across different places in your app ?

-Tired of having to normalize your state ?

-Tired of writing CRUD boilerplates ?

-Want something that works out of the box, but yet adaptable to your needs ?

-You're in the right place !

 ## Goals and assuptions

 This lib aims to help you write robust and efficient reactive models for your view layer to consume.